nao1215/sqly/README.md

 - go1.24.0 or later

 ## How to use
-The sqly automatically imports the CSV/TSV/LTSV/JSON/Excel file into the DB when you pass file path as an argument.
+The sqly automatically imports CSV/TSV/LTSV/Excel files (including compressed versions) into the DB when you pass file path as an argument.
 DB table name is the same as the file name or sheet name (e.g., if you import user.csv, sqly command create the user table).

-The sqly automatically determines the file format from the file extension.
+The sqly automatically determines the file format from the file extension, including compressed files.

 ### Execute sql in terminal: --sql option
 --sql option takes an SQL statement as an optional argument.